Trevi-Swift/Trevi-Dev/README.md

         ```bash
         $ make -C ./swift-libuv
         ```

+## Versioning
+Trevi-Develop follows the semantic versioning scheme.
+The API change and backwards compatibility rules are those indicated by SemVer.

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).